govau/style-manual/content/accessibility-inclusivity/write-for-everyone/body.md

 ### Plain English is easier to translate

-Write the content in Plain English first.
+Write the content in plain English first.
 This makes it easier to translate, and to read when translated.

 Content should also be culturally sensitive to people who come from different cultures and may have different expectations of dealing with government.